Hermes Trismegistus: Origin and identity

-The most likely interpretation of this passage is as two variants on the same syncretism of Greek Hermes and Egyptian Thoth (or sometimes other gods): The fourth (where Hermes turns out "actually" to have been a "son of the Nile", (i.e. a native Egyptian god) is the Egyptian perspective, the fifth (who went from Greece to Egypt) is the Arcadian Greek perspective.
+The most likely interpretation of this passage is as two variants on the same religious syncretism of Greek Hermes and Egyptian Thoth (or sometimes other gods): The fourth, wherein Hermes turns out "actually" to have been a "son of the Nile" (i.e. a, native Egyptian god), is the Egyptian perspective.
+The fifth, who went from Greece to Egypt, is the Arcadian Greek perspective.
 Both of these early references in Cicero (the oldest Trismegistus material is from the early centuries ce) corroborate the view that Thrice-Great Hermes originated in Hellenistic Egypt through syncretism between Greek and Egyptian gods (the Hermetica refer most often to Thoth and Amun).

 The Hermetic literature of the Egyptians was concerned with conjuring spirits and animating statues, the newly developed practice of alchemy, and informs the oldest Hellenistic writings on Greco-Babylonian astrology.
 In a parallel tradition, Hermetic philosophy rationalized and systematized religious cult practices and offered the adept a means of personal ascension from the constraints of physical being.
 This latter tradition has led to the conflation of Hermeticism with the contemporaneously developing, but distinct, Gnosticism.

 The epithet "thrice great"

 Youthful, athletic Hermes-Thoth, identified by Maat feather between his headdress-wings.

 Traditional depiction of Thoth as the ibis with said Feather of Truth.

-Fowden asserts that the first datable occurrences of the epithet "thrice great" are in the Legatio of Athenagoras of Athens and in a fragment from Philo of Byblos, c.
-64–141 ce.
-However, in a later work, Copenhaver reports that this epithet is first found in the minutes of a meeting of the council of the Ibis cult, held in 172 BCE near Memphis in Egypt.
-Hart explains that the epithet is derived from an epithet of Thoth found at the Temple of Esna, "Thoth the great, the great, the great."
+Fowden asserts that the first datable occurrences of the epithet "thrice great" are in the Legatio of Athenagoras of Athens and in a fragment from Philo of Byblos c.
+64–141 CE.
+However, in a later work, Copenhaver reports that this epithet is first found in the minutes of a meeting of the council of the Ibis cult, held in 172 BCE near Memphis, Egypt.
+Hart explains that the epithet is derived from an epithet of Thoth found at the Temple of Esna: "Thoth the great, the great, the great."

-Many Christian writers, including Lactantius, Augustine, Marsilio Ficino, Campanella, and Giovanni Pico della Mirandola, as well as Giordano Bruno, considered Hermes Trismegistus to be a wise pagan prophet who foresaw the coming of Christianity.
+Many Christian writers, including Lactantius, Augustine, Marsilio Ficino, Tommaso Campanella, and Giovanni Pico della Mirandola, as well as Giordano Bruno, considered Hermes Trismegistus to be a wise pagan prophet who foresaw the coming of Christianity.
 They believed in the existence of a prisca theologia, a single, true theology that threads through all religions.
-It was given by God to man in antiquity and passed through a series of prophets, which included Zoroaster and Plato.
+It was given by God to humankind in antiquity and passed through a series of prophets, which included Zoroaster and Plato.
 In order to demonstrate the verity of the prisca theologia, Christians appropriated the Hermetic teachings for their own purposes.
-By this account, Hermes Trismegistus was either a contemporary of Moses, or the third in a line of men named Hermes, i.e. Enoch, Noah, and the Egyptian priest king who is known to us as Hermes Trismegistus on account of being the greatest priest, philosopher, and king.
+By this account, Hermes Trismegistus was either a contemporary of Moses, or the third in a line of men named Hermes (i.e., Enoch, Noah, and the Egyptian priest king Hermes Trismegistus, insofar as they are the greatest priest, philosopher, and king, respectively).

-Another explanation, in the Suda (10th century), is that "He was called 'Trismegistus' on account of his praise of the trinity, saying there is one divine nature in the trinity."
+Another explanation, in the Suda (10th century), is that "He was called 'Trismegistus' on account of his praise of the Trinity, saying there is one divine nature in the Trinity."